Rhymes2k/ubuntu-setup/README.md

-devops setup of a Debian 7 (Wheezy) desktop system
+devops setup of a Debian 7 (Wheezy) desktop

 run as root to setup sudo for the specified user
 ```sh